Donald C. Hambrick

 Office Address 414 Business Building

-An internationally recognized scholar in the field of top management, Don Hambrick is the author of numerous articles, chapters, and books on the topics of strategy formulation, strategy implementation, executive staffing and incentives, and the composition and processes of top management teams.
-His recent book, Navigating Change: How CEOs, Top Teams, and Boards Steer Transformation, presents leading-edge thinking for executives who are embarking on corporate change initiatives.
+Don Hambrick is Evan Pugh University Professor and the Smeal Chaired Professor of Management, Smeal College of Business.
+He is also Bronfman Professor Emeritus, Graduate School of Business, Columbia University.
+An internationally recognized management scholar, Don is the author of numerous articles and books on strategy formulation, strategy implementation, executive psychology, executive staffing and incentives, the composition and processes of top management teams, and corporate governance.
+His book, Navigating Change: How CEOs, Top Teams, and Boards Steer Transformation, presents leading-edge thinking for executives who are embarking on corporate change initiatives.
 Another book, Strategic Leadership: Theory and Research on Executives, Top Management Teams, and Boards, is extensively used by scholars of executive leadership.
-He also conducted the widely-noted worldwide study of executive leadership, Reinventing the CEO.
-He is an acknowledged leader in his field, serving as President of the prestigious Academy of Management in 1992-93.
-He also has served on the board of directors of the Strategic Management Society and on the editorial boards of almost all the major scholarly journals in his field.
+Don is an acknowledged leader in his field, having served as President of the prestigious Academy of Management, on the board of directors of the Strategic Management Society, and on the editorial boards of almost all the major scholarly journals in his field.

 Expertise